NamDinhRobotics/proSLAM/README.md

 EuRoC MH_01_easy: https://drive.google.com/open?id=0ByaBRAPfmgEqbUctejZwb0xRaFk (1.9GB)

-Run procedure remains identical to the one above (with dataset_name.txt set accordingly)
+Run procedure remains identical to the one above (only the dataset name has to be adjusted, e.g. 00.txt -> MH_01_easy.txt)

 ---
 ### It doesn't work? ###